Quick Start Guide

 When you first access the link to the WebClient you will see a login window.

-The default login user is fmemc
+The default login user is `fmemc` and the default password is `migration123`.

 This is done by going to the **Manage Connections** view and clicking **Add Connection**.